 The duties of the broker should be detailed in the listing agreement.
-If a broker does not comply with these duties or complies in an unauthorized way, then the sell may be able to void the sale.
+If a broker does not comply with these duties or complies in an unauthorized way, then the seller may be able to void the sale.

-One, of many legal issues, in the listing agreement is how to handle disputes.
+One, of many legal issues, in the listing agreement, is how to handle disputes.
 Example remedies include arbitration, mediation, and trial.